9 Cool, Quirky and Unique Cafés in Ottawa

 Photos: Luxe Bloom Flower Café

-As one of the most visually stunning cafés in Ottawa, Luxe Bloom Flower Café is the perfect place to grab brunch and a bouquet.
-Located in heart of the historic ByWard Market, this unique Ottawa café is both florist, and café, allowing you to create a custom arrangement onsite while grabbing, a coffee, cocktail, brunch or high tea.
+As one of the most visually stunning cafés in Ottawa, Luxe Bloom Flower Café is the perfect place to grab brunch, a bouquet and a selfie.
+Located at the bustling Lansdowne Place, this unique Ottawa café is both florist, and café, allowing you to create a custom arrangement onsite while grabbing, a coffee, cocktail, brunch or high tea.

 Ten Toes Coffee House and Laundry

-Nestled into the old digs of a local laundromat, Ten Toes Coffee House and Laundry in Ottawa’s Chinatown is the perfect spot to get your caffeine fix while your delicates tumble dry.
-Instead of taking out the charm of the local laundromat, Ten Toes Coffee built their retro-inspired coffee house around it, with functional machines ready to do your laundry bidding as you sip on your morning cappuccino.
+Nestled into the space of an old local laundromat, Ten Toes Coffee House and Laundry in Ottawa’s Chinatown is the perfect spot to get your caffeine fix while your delicates tumble dry.
+Instead of taking out the charm of the local laundromat, Ten Toes Coffee built their retro-inspired coffee house around it, with functional machines ready to rinse and spin as you sip on your morning cappuccino.

-They offer a great selection of baked goods, sandwiches, beer and wine, as well as daily specials like mac n cheese, chili, pizza and quiche.
-On hot summer days locals flock to this neighbourhood spot for locally owned Sadie’s Bean Ice Cream, which pairs nicely with an iced coffee and a tumble dry.
+Ten Toes has a great selection of food and drink including baked goods, sandwiches, beer and wine, as well as daily specials like mac n cheese, chili, pizza and quiche.
+On hot summer days locals flock to this neighbourhood spot for a scoop of locally-owned Sadie’s Bean Ice Cream, which pairs nicely with an iced coffee and a rinse cycle.
 Ten Toes also has a variety of locally made products to take home including, coffee, wine, beer and snacks, and shares their space with local family-owned vintage clothing shop, Quincy James Vintage.

 Ottawa Bike Café

-Biking enthusiasts will love one of the newest cafés in Ottawa, the Ottawa Bike Café.
-Rent a bike, search for a new ride, find parts and accessories or get a tune up done while you enjoy, coffee, drinks, lunch or a quick bite.
 As a hub for locals and tourists with a passion for biking and the outdoors, the Ottawa Bike Café is located only steps from Parliament Hill on the pedestrian only Sparks Street.
-Fuel up for a ride with their menu full of tasty sandwiches, bagels, pastries, smoothies and coffees, or enjoy a post-ride cocktail, local beer, lemonade or affogato after a day of exploration.
+As the most bike-friendly café in Ottawa, this local spot is made for biking enthusiasts and allows you to rent a bike, search for a new ride, find parts and accessories or get a tune up done while you enjoy a coffee and a quick bite.
+Fuel up for a ride with their menu full of tasty sandwiches, bagels, pastries, and smoothies, or enjoy a post-ride cocktail, local beer, lemonade or affogato after a day of exploration.

 Headquarters